 3. How do I like to learn?

-T Levels are mainly delivered through classroom learning, but are practical in nature and you get the chance to apply your learning through a work placement.
+T Levels are mainly delivered through classroom learning, but are practical in nature as you get the chance to apply your learning through a work placement.
 Most A Levels, on the other hand, are theoretical.
 On an apprenticeship, the balance of learning is the reverse of T Levels - 80% of your time is spent learning in the workplace and 20% in off-the-job training.
 Think about which study mode would suit your preferred learning style.

 4. What if I’m thinking about going to university?